cedana/cedana/docs/plugins.md

 ## Plugins

-Plugins extend the support of checkpoint/restore to various container runtimes.
-Plugins can either be installed from the online registry or built locally.
+Plugins extend the support of checkpoint/restore to various container runtimes, GPUs, etc. Plugins can either be installed from the online registry or built locally.

 ### Online registry